1. Overview of the Hawk Computer

 priority & privilege extended arithmetic condition codes

 In formal descriptions, the processor status word will be called psw, and the individual named bits will be referenced by their names.
+In assembly language, the name PSW should be used.

 1.3.4.2.
 Trap Program Counter